Skylab: Film vaults and window radiation shield

-A later example of a radiation vault is the Juno Radiation Vault for the Juno Jupiter orbiter, launched in 2011, which was designed to protect much of the uncrewed spacecraft's electronics, using 1 cm thick walls of titanium.

 The Skylab film vault was used for storing film from various sources including the Apollo Telescope Mount solar instruments.
 Six ATM experiments used film to record data, and over the course of the missions over 150,000 successful exposures were recorded.
 The film canister had to be manually retrieved on crewed spacewalks to the instruments during the missions.
 The film canisters were returned to Earth aboard the Apollo capsules when each mission ended, and were among the heaviest items that had to be returned at the end of each mission.
 The heaviest canisters weighed 40 kg and could hold up to 16,000 frames of film.

 Gyroscopes

 There were two types of gyroscopes on Skylab.
 Control-moment gyroscopes (CMG) could physically move the station, and rate gyroscopes measured the rate of rotation to find its orientation.
 The CMG helped provide the fine pointing needed by the Apollo Telescope Mount, and to resist various forces that can change the station's orientation.

 Some of the forces acting on Skylab that the pointing system needed to resist: